See Also

-A control array is made up of a group of controls Each control in the array has a unique index number.
-All items in a control array must have the same setting of the Name property.
+A control array is made up of a group of controlsXX9KJT of the same type (for example, all list boxes) that share a common control name and a set of event procedures.
+Each control in the array has a unique index number.
+All items in a control array must have the same setting of the Name2016V9P property.

 To create a control array

-1. Draw the controls for the array.
+1. Draw2JRMWVS the controls for the array.

 2. Select a control you want to include in the array.